korara78/star-match-game/README.md

 This app is published at https://korara78.github.io/star-match-game/

+If github-pages is down check app on code pen https://codepen.io/kevin-orara/full/qBjaWqp

 ## Logic

 -The parent function component called StarMatch controls the state of gameID's as to refresh the state of the app upon each new game.